Sealing Cracks in Your Concrete Driveway: DIY vs. Call a Pro

 2. DIY Crack Repair: When It Actually Works

-You’re good to handle it yourself if:
+You’re generally good to handle it yourself if:

 • Cracks are under ¼ inch